kthohr/stats/README.md

 ## Installation

 StatsLib is a header-only library.
-Simply include the header files with your project using `#include "stats.hpp"`.
+Simply copy the contents of the include folder and add the header files to your project using `#include "stats.hpp"`.

 ## Compile-time computation